dangeabunea/PMonitor/README.md

 Please note the conventions that are in place.
 - We use PMonitorNbOfProcesses key to tell the library how many process we want to monitor
 - We use many PMonitorProcessX keys to define the names and friendly names for our proceses.
-X is the number of the process (1,2,3,etc)
+X is the number of the process (1,2,3, etc.)
 For example, if we want to monitor 2 processes, we can change the configuration file like this:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>